 The second, lower number is your diastolic pressure.
 This records the pressure when your heart is resting between pumps.

 "Systolic blood pressure is probably more important because it's more often uncontrolled," Dr. Watson says.
 Uncontrolled or high systolic blood pressure is a red flag that you're at risk for heart disease, among other things, according to the American Heart Association (AHA).

 What Is a Healthy Blood Pressure Range?

-According to 2017 American College of Cardiology and American Heart Association guidelines, a healthy blood pressure is less than 120/80 mm Hg (that's millimeters of mercury, in case you were wondering).
+According to 2017 ACC and AHA guidelines, a good, normal blood pressure reading for adults is less than 120/80 mm Hg (that's millimeters of mercury, in case you were wondering).
 Anything above that is considered high and may require treatment.

 - Cold, clammy, pale skin